Another one of our fave back-to-school traditions involves a little bit of writing, some decorating, and a wee bit of walking.

 Want to send your own Hello Teacher Notes?
-Download and print our templates:
+Download and print our templates by subscribing below:

 Though we’ve used the notes before school began, I’ve had many, many people email me and say that they used them any time during that first month of school–or for kids who moved, switched teachers, or something similar.
 Just knowing that they’re working for other kids makes us so happy.

 So really, it doesn’t know how your child connects with his or her teacher–it’s just important that it happens early in the game.